samafine1/samafine1.github.io/_pages/about.md

 ---

+I am a student at UChicago studying CS, math and physics.

-My research interests are broadly in the theory, design and control of physical systems that can represent and manipulate coherent quantum information.
+My research interests are broadly in quantum computing theory, with a focus on connections to real-world experiments.

-When I am not doing research, I am often found reading, in nature, or eating vegetables, occasionally all at once.
+When I am not doing research, I am often found reading, in nature, or with friends, occasionally all at once.

-Lately I have mostly been preparing PhD applications.
+Lately I've been mostly applying to PhD programs.